symfony/symfony-docs/components/form/introduction.rst

 Changing a Form's Method and Action
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.3
-    The ability to configure the form method and action was introduced in
-    Symfony 2.3.

 By default, a form is submitted to the same URI that rendered the form with
 an HTTP POST request.
 This behavior can be changed using the :ref:`form-option-action`